INFO442-Team2/Seattle-Sustenance/Team-2-Wiki.markdown

 ### When someone asks a question, who should reply?
 The "right" person or everyone?
 - We feel like everyone should have the right to reply if they feel like they have the answer to someone's question.
 If the question requires a specific person to answer it, then they should @ that person to get the answer from them.

+# **Agenda 4/14**
+Team 2 - Seattle Sustenance

+Team Member Accomplishments
+Kaitlyn - Sharing with the class about what we talk about in breakout session Kevin - Doing the GitHub stuff, assigning issues Robert - Coming up with Seattle Sustenance
+Soham - Actively contributing in last meeting and working on the design

+**TODO:**
+- Check on progress of GitHub issues created last week
+    - Resolved all issues
+- Finalize Problem design specification
+    - Problem and Solution Statement updated with more information
+- Finalize Solution design specification
+    - Nice start, high-fidelity wireframes are already made
+    - Finished design spec and submitted
+- Add to GitHub markdown
+- Go over mockups by Kaitlyn and Sohamh
+    - Second color scheme was chosen
+    - Great mockups, 4 screens showing each interaction